Pupil Tracking Review at Thorngumbald Primary SchoolThursday 14th February 2019

 These codes weren’t a major issue.
 But the time spent on working out which of the codes to use, for each pupil was.
 Staff were calculating the percentage of learning objectives that were understood.
 Then using that

-I suggested considering a Point In Time Assessment model (PITA).
-We discussed using 3 codes to identify ‘Working towards standards’, ‘Expected standards’ and ‘Greater Depth’.
+Joanne wanted to consider a Point In Time Assessment model (PITA).
+We discussed using 3 codes to identify ‘Working towards standards’, ‘Working at expected standards’ and ‘Greater Depth’.

 - If the answer is “some of it”, then record a WT

 - If it’s “yes”, then record an EX

 - If a pupil needed more challenging tasks etc, then enter GD.

 We scrutinised the method to make sure it would work for Joanne and her team.
 After considering all needs, we found that this worked great for Thorngumbald.

 There’s more to PITA than the above, but I want to keep this article short…